 Training vs. retrieval: a meaningful distinction

-Google-Extended is worth calling out specifically: many teams assume blocking it harms SEO, but Googlebot (which handles Search indexing) is a completely separate user-agent.
-You can block Google-Extended and maintain full Google Search visibility.
+Google-Extended is the one teams get wrong most often.
+Many assume blocking it harms SEO, but Googlebot — which handles Search indexing — is a separate user-agent.
+You can block Google-Extended and keep full Google Search visibility.
 The same split applies to Applebot vs. Applebot-Extended.

 A practical policy example

-The naive approach is Disallow: / for all AI crawlers.
-This blocks training, but it also kills your answer visibility in ChatGPT, Claude, and Perplexity — the same tools your users and prospects rely on for research.
+The naive approach is Disallow: / for all AI-related crawlers.
+This may block training crawls, but it can also remove search and answer retrieval paths in ChatGPT, Claude, and Perplexity — the same tools your users and prospects may rely on for research.

 A more defensible default: allow retrieval crawlers, selectively block training crawlers where you have a policy reason, and always block crawlers with no transparency commitments.